 Annual Faculty Technology Showcase

 The Faculty Technology Showcase is a yearly event co-sponsored by Information Technology and the Library and Educational Technology Committee.
-It is a time for faculty to speak with their peers about how they are using technology in their teaching and research.
-Normally, an in-person event where faculty presenters are stationed around the room to demonstrate and discuss their experience, this year we’re taking the event online.
+It is a time for faculty to speak with their peers about how they are incorporating technology into their teaching and research.
+It is an informal, poster-session event, with faculty presenters spread at tables throughout the room.
+Watzek Library and Information Technology will be present to share information on new and upcoming developments in our respective areas.